bsgriggs/mendix-key-press-action/README.md

 ## Limitations
-- The widget's functionality is intentionally light with the expectation that the Mendix developer configures the functionality inside the Microflow / Nanoflow of the key action.
+- The widget's functionality is intentionally bare-bones with the expectation that the Mendix developer configures the functionality inside the Microflow / Nanoflow of the key action.

 ## Usage
 ![general](https://github.com/bsgriggs/mendix-key-press-action/blob/media/general.png)
 1. Add the widget to your page and determine whether you want to watch the whole document or only a specific section of your page.
 If you need to have your action use specific objects, then use Watch mode "Specific Content"
 ![keyEvent](https://github.com/bsgriggs/mendix-key-press-action/blob/media/keyEvent.png)
-3. Add a new item to the Key watch list
+2. Add a new item to the Key watch list
-4. Add the [qualified name of the key](https://www.w3.org/TR/uievents-key/#named-key-attribute-values) in the Key name
+3. Add the [qualified name of the key](https://www.w3.org/TR/uievents-key/#named-key-attribute-values) in the Key name
-5. If you need this key action to only run when multiple keys are pressed, enable key combination then select with secondary system key to watch
+4. If you need this key action to only run when multiple keys are pressed, enable key combination then select with secondary system key to watch
-6. Add a Microflow or Nanoflow to execute when the key is detected
+5. Add a Microflow or Nanoflow to execute when the key is detected

 ## Example - Excel-like list navigation
 ![demo](https://github.com/bsgriggs/mendix-key-press-action/blob/media/demo.gif)